whalito/Security-Assessment/README.md

-	Get-RemoteCertificates	  -  Download all CA and Root Certificates from a remote host using OpenRemoteBaseKey Get-DomainCertificates	  -  Download all published CA, Root and CRL certificates Get-DomainExchangeVersion -  Get exchange version from ADSI and check if vuln to privexchange Invoke-NetEnum		  -  Mostly C# scripts from pingcastle (thx vletoux) Invoke-DomainEnum	  -  Runs simple checks on the domain
+	Get-RemoteCertificates	  -  Download all CA and Root Certificates from a remote host using OpenRemoteBaseKey Get-DomainCertificates	  -  Download all published CA, Root and CRL certificates Get-DomainExchangeVersion -  Get exchange version from ADSI and check if vuln to privexchange Get-DefaultPassword	  -  Search for default passwords for a specific vendor/product Invoke-NetEnum		  -  Mostly C# scripts from pingcastle (thx vletoux) Invoke-DomainEnum	  -  Runs simple checks on the domain
 * Domain and Forest Trust